Attitude Adjustment

 An attitude is a general outlook or state of mind.

-• Our attitude determines the limits for our success.
+• Our attitude determines the limits of our success.

 The right attitude for success requires a very specific set of beliefs and approaches: